 Real estate investment in Mauritius

-To promote development and attract foreign investors, Mauritius has concluded fiscal treaties for double taxation avoidance with more than thirty countries worldwide, including France, Belgium, Luxembourg, UK, UAE, Monaco, Italy, Germany, South Africa and Australia among others
+To promote development and attract foreign investors, Mauritius has concluded fiscal treaties to avoid double taxation with more than thirty countries worldwide, including France, Belgium, Luxembourg, UK, UAE, Monaco, Italy, Germany, South Africa and Australia among others.

-As a result, 'any property acquired in the Mauritian territory is not included in the calculation of the tax on wealth' and the income obtained from the rental or resale of real estate in Mauritius is taxable only in Mauritius and not in the country of origin of the investor.
+As a result, any property acquired on the Mauritian territory is not included in the calculation of the tax on wealth and the income obtained from the rental or resale of real estate in Mauritius is taxable only in Mauritius and not in the country of origin of the investor.

 - No property tax

 - No residential tax

 - No Social charge for national debt consolidation

 According to the regulations of the B.O.I (Board of Investment of Mauritius), permanent residence permits a non-citizen to work and live in Mauritius for a period of ten years.